-Example: When an individual is sick, the individual should call a doctor.
+Example: When a woman is sick, the woman should call a doctor.

-Rather than repeating individual twice, we could use a pronoun.
+Rather than repeating woman twice, we could use a pronoun.

-Example: When an individual is sick, he or she should call a doctor.
+Example: When a woman is sick, she should call a doctor.

-Since individual is singular (there is only one), use a singular pronoun (he, she) to replace it.
+Since woman is singular (there is only one), use a singular pronoun (she) to replace it.